 Ask Questions Before Lending From Your IRA!

 Remember the last time you borrowed from a bank?
 They asked every question they could think of.
 (How many pairs of socks do you own?)
 Then they asked you to verify your response.
 Now your IRA is the bank.
 Don’t be shy, ask your questions.
 If you do not like the answers, now may be a good time to walk away.

 Why is this person borrowing?
 Does it make good business sense?

 Many borrowers want to pay everything (the principle and interest) at the end of the period in one large final payment, sometimes called a Balloon Payment.
 In some cases, this makes sense.
-However, a better option, for your IRA the lender, is to get the borrower into the habit of making payments.
+However, a better option for your IRA is to get the borrower in the habit of making payments.
 You can do this by requiring monthly or quarterly payments.
-The payments may be interest only but, getting regular payments helps to keep the idea of repayment foremost in the borrower’s mind.
+The payments may be interest only, but getting regular payments helps to keep the idea of repayment foremost in the borrower’s mind.

 In some cases, you may not care about a person’s credit history if your IRA has enough collateral.
 When an IRA relies on the value of collateral, the loan is referred to as a hard money loan.
 The reason is because there is a hard asset securing the debt.
 If no payment is made, the lender takes the asset.
 If your IRA is about to make a “hard money loan,” consider having a local attorney draft the loan document.
 The attorney will verify if the borrower actually owns the collateral and if there are mortgages or liens that must be paid before your IRA can collect.

 IRA Club offers no investments, products, or planning services.
 Therefore, please consult your attorney, tax professional, financial planner, and any other qualified person before making any investments.